 Every year, the NPPA honors those who have supported the organization, assisted visual journalism and visual journalists, or have contributed to our profession.

 The winners are selected from people nominated by the membership of the organization.
 To nominate a candidate please visit the nomination form, select an award, and provide the name, email address and phone number of the person nominated, along with a brief description of why that person should be considered.

-The nomination period has now open.
+The nomination period is now open and will run through December 4th, 2015.
 To submit a nomination please complete the online form.

 Established in 1949, this is the highest honor in the field of visual journalism.
 The award recognizes an individual who advances and elevates the visual journalism profession by conduct, initiative, leadership, skill, and devotion to duty.